Learning a Joint Embedding of Multiple Satellite Sensors: A Case Study for Lake Ice Monitoring: Experiments, results and discussion

 \section{Experiments, results and discussion}

-We perform experiments in the leave-one-out setting: the dataset is sub-divided into different portions, and in each run one portion is left out and a model is trained on the remaining data.
+We perform experiments in the leave-one-out setting: the dataset is sub-divided into different portions, and in each run, one portion is left out and a model is trained on the remaining data.
 The model thus trained is then tested using the left out portion.
 We use two settings: \textit{Leave One Winter Out} (LOWO) and \textit{Leave One Lake Out} (LOLO), to assess the model's capability to generalise across time and space.
 For instance, "LOLO-Sihl" means training on the data of all lakes except Sihl (from both winters 2016--17 and 2017--18) and testing on the data of Sihl from both winters, and similar for other combinations.

 Using the proposed \textit{2-step} model, we generate embedding on all available dates, from both non-transition and transition periods.
-To train the step 1 (semantic segmentation) which require per-pixel labels, we use only data from non-transition days, because pixel-wise ground truth is not available for the transition days.
+To train step 1 (semantic segmentation) which requires per-pixel labels, we use only data from non-transition days, because pixel-wise ground truth is not available for the transition days.
 Step 2 (regression of water fraction) needs only scalar per-day labels, hence we include data from all days in the training set, despite the inevitably higher label noise during transitions (see Section~\ref{sec:GT}).

-Although an auxiliary task in our setup, we quantitatively assess segmentation performance, in terms of mean per-pixel accuracy (mAcc) and mean per-class Intersection-over-Union (mIoU) score, see Section \ref{sec:quant_semseg}.
+Although an auxiliary task in our setup, we quantitatively assess segmentation performance, in terms of overall classification accuracy and mean per-class Intersection-over-Union (mIoU) score, see Section \ref{sec:quant_semseg}.
 For qualitative assessment, we visualise the learnt embedding in Section~\ref{sec:qualitative}.
 As an additional check we plot and visually inspect the time-series of predicted water fractions for each lake throughout the entire winter, see Section~\ref{sec:qualitative:fw}.
 From those time-series, we also derive the ice-on/-off dates and assess the model's ability to retrieve lake ice phenology, in Section~\ref{sec:ice-onoff}.